vinodramasubbu/ML-Inference-Invoke/README.md

 install visual studio code - https://code.visualstudio.com/download#
 install python - https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe

-## Set up infrastructure for the following
+## Set up infrastructure
-- Storage account to store the jpg file uploaded from the frontend
-- Service Bus Queue to store the play load with metadata related to the uploaded files -Function to invole the ML infeence when the meta data related to the uploaded files is received on Service Bus queue

   unzip ARM-Template-HackathonRG.zip

   use az cli or azure portal to deploy the required resource

+ Note: Above script creates the following services
+  - Storage account to store the jpg file uploaded from the frontend
+  - Service Bus Queue to store the play load with metadata related to the uploaded files
+  - Function to invole the ML infeence when the meta data related to the uploaded files is received on Service Bus queue

 ## Deploy function code